-Did you know, nine out of ten electrical fires are caused by electrical products?
+Did you know, over half of all accidental house fires are caused by electricity.
+And nine out of ten electrical fires are caused by electrical products.

 The awareness week is organised by the charity Electrical Safety First, with support from the Home Office and Fire and Rescue Services across the UK, to educate homeowners on the importance of keeping safe when using electrical appliances.

 Help cut the risk of an electrical fire in your home by following Electrical Safety First top tips…

 - Keep electrical appliances clean – ensure your electricals are in good working order to prevent them triggering a fire.

 - Don’t charge electrical items on beds – always charge on a hard, flat, non-flammable surface.

 - Use plugs safely – avoid overloading sockets and extension leads, too many in one socket can start a fire.

 - Keep workstations tidy – move any hot or cold drinks away from electrical items or plug sockets.